wellspringcp/wellspring/01-principles/01-principles.md

 The defense, "forceful resistance of the unenforceable", even to lethality, shall form a perfect defense in every Utopian court where the injury is inflicted against one attempting to enforce a thing deemed "unenforceable" by this constitution.

-If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.
+> If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.

 ## Republic, not Democracy

 The rule of law (i.e., "Republicanism") is that form of government which equally subjects **all** conagents to a publicly published body of law (constitution + legislation) which all conagents can read and make preparations to govern themselves by.
 It differs from other forms of government in that every other form of government is rule by whim - whether rule by whim of a single individual or rule by whim of a group or collection of groups.
 - Democracy
 : Rule of some defined majority.
 In a democracy the changing whims of some defined majority **is** the law.
 Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling majority occurs, the laws on the books will soon follow.
-The law is what inhabits the minds (i.e., the whim) of some subset of the judiciary.
+The law is what inhabits the minds (i.e., the whim) of that defined majority.
 - Kakistocracy
 : Rule of judges.
 In a Kakistocracy, the changing whims of some subset of the Judiciary **is** the law.
 Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling group in the Judiciary occurs, the laws on the books will soon follow.
-The law is what inhabits the minds (i.e., the whim) of some defined majority.
+The law is what inhabits the minds (i.e., the whim) of that subset of the judiciary.
 - Monarchy
 : Rule of kings.
 In a Monarchy, the changing whims of some defined royal lineage **is** the law.
 Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that royal lineage occurs, the laws on the books will soon follow.
 The law is what inhabits the minds (i.e., the whim) of some royal lineage.